oasis-tcs/openc2-tc-ops/New-Member-Info.md

   for that month's meeting.
   * If you opt to join any SCs you will then receive invitations for those meetings as well.
 The current routine SC meeting schedule is as follows:
-    * Language SC meetings: 1st Monday of the month at 1:00 PM US Easter time
+    * Language SC: 1st Monday of the month at 1:00 PM US Easter time
-    * Implementation Consideration SC meetings: 1st Wednesday of the month at 2:00 PM US Eastern Time
+    * Implementation Consideration SC: 1st Wednesday of the month at 2:00 PM US Eastern Time
-    * Actuator Profiles SC meetings:  2nd and 4th Tuesday of the month at 1:00 PM US Eastern Time
+    * Actuator Profiles SC:  2nd and 4th Tuesday of the month at 1:00 PM US Eastern Time
   * The entire meeting schedule will be visible on your Lucid dashboard once you've been added to the OpenC2 "room".